How to manage a successful free trial for website visitor tracking software

 Step 2: Research and Finalize Vendor Selection(s)

-Your research into website visitor tracking vendors probably started before Step 1, but in any case there comes a point when you have to decide who the potential winners are, so you can get the trial phase underway.
+Your research into web visitor tracking vendors probably started before Step 1, but in any case there comes a point when you have to decide who the potential winners are, so you can get the trial phase underway.

 Will you start a free trial with only vendor, or perhaps 2-3 in parallel or staggered in some way?